faraz9993/Postgre_SQL_pgAdmin4_Integration/README.md

 ### Now, to change the privileges of user:

 ### Servers > Faraz-Server > Login/Group Roles > faraz (Right Click) > Properties > Privileges

+### To access the pgAdmin4 tool on the broswer, go to File > View Logs > Scroll down.

+### You will see Application Server URL: http://127.0.0.1:43317/?key=xxxxx-xxxxx-xxxxx-xxxxx-xxxxx-xxxxx

+### Open this URL in the browser, it will ask for the passord of the user.
+Enetr the password.